Using Your Uniview NVR - NVR IPCAMERA SECURITY

 How to Enable 2-Way Audio Via Web Interface

-In this guide we will show how to enable two-way audio on a UNV camera, NVRs or NVRs via a computer/laptop.
+In this guide we will show how to enable on a UNV camera, NVRs or NVRs via a computer/laptop.
 By doing that, you should be able to hear and speak back to the camera.

 Please Note